A Double Machine Learning Approach for the Evaluation of COVID-19 Vaccine Effectiveness under the Test-Negative Design: Analysis of Qu\'ebec Administrative Data: Simulation Studies

 \section{Simulation Studies}

-To evaluate the empirical performance of our proposed estimator, we perform two simulation studies.
-Study 1 aims to assess the efficiency of TNDDR, under sample-splitting and using HAL for nonparametric estimation of the nuisance functions.
-In study 2, we investigate the double robustness of the proposed estimator.
-In both studies, one of the specific objective is to validate the coverage of the $95\%$ confidence intervals of TNDDR with either machine learning or correctly specified parametric models.
+We conducted three simulation studies to evaluate the performance of the proposed estimator.
+Study 1 assessed the $\sqrt{n}$-consistency of TNDDR under cross-fitting (sample-splitting) and using different machine learning methods for nonparametric estimation of the nuisance functions.
+Study 2 investigated the double robustness of the proposed estimator.
+In both studies, we validated the coverage of the $95\%$ confidence intervals of TNDDR with either machine learning or correctly specified parametric models.
+These first two studies investigated scenarios where control exchangeability approximately holds, with a low co-infection rate.
+Study 3 examined the robustness under settings with differing co-infection rates where control exchangeability does not always approximately hold.